 A Beginner’s Guide to Ultralight Backpacking

-If you love backpacking, but don’t like the way your whole body aches after lugging around a heavy pack on the trail, then you may consider ultralight backpacking.
-Ultralight backpacking means that your pack should have a base weight (everything in your pack that is not consumable or the clothing and footwear you’re wearing; i.e food, water and fuel) of around 4-5 kilos.
-Packing light for the trail is a skill that many people have developed with time, experience and lots of back pain.
-Most ultralight backpackers have learned through years of trial and error on how to only bring the essentials, and get rid of the non-essential weight on the trail.
+If you love backpacking but do not like having to endure body aches after lugging around a heavy pack on the trail, it is time to switch to ultralight backpacking.
+Ultralight backpacking is a method on which your pack should have a base weight (everything in your bag that is not consumable or the clothing and footwear you are wearing, i.e., food, water, and fuel) of around 4-5 kilos.
+Packing light for the trail is a skill many people have developed with time, experience, and lots of back pain.
+Likewise, most ultralight backpackers have learned through years of trial and error how only to bring the essentials and get rid of the non-essential weight on the trail.
 Good thing we can teach you the loops and ways in ultralight backpacking so you will never have to spend days or even months trying to pack as light as possible.

 First, you should know how to determine your pack weight.
 Most traditional backpackers like to just count everything into their total pack weight, but as an ultralight backpacker, using base weight is a better way of comparing your pack weight for different trips.
 This can be due to the fact that one may need more food and fuel for longer trips, while the base weight stays the same.